-Decreased investment processing fees from the loss of clients offset by new client conversions and growth from existing clients;
+- · Decreased investment processing fees from the loss of clients offset by new client conversions and growth from existing clients; - Decreased non-recurring professional services fees from existing clients as well as clients scheduled for implementation; - · Decreased investment management fees from existing international clients due to negative cash flows; and

-- Decreased non-recurring professional services fees from existing clients as well as clients scheduled for implementation; - Decreased investment management fees from existing international clients due to negative cash flows; and - The negative impact from foreign currency exchange rate fluctuations between the U.S. dollar and the British pound on our foreign operations.
+• The negative impact from foreign currency exchange rate fluctuations between the U.S. dollar and the British pound on our foreign operations.

-Revenues increased \$8.8 million, or 2%, in 2018 compared to the prior year.
-Revenues during 2018 were primarily affected by:
+Operating margins were 2% in 2020 and 6% in 2019.
+Operating income decreased \$18.2 million, or 67%, in 2020 compared to the prior year.
+Operating income in 2020 was primarily affected by: